-Floss at least once a day.
-The type of floss you use is not important.
-Choose the type and flavor that you like best.
-Use any of the following methods:
+Floss at least one time a day.
+Choose the type and flavor of floss that you like best.
+When you floss your teeth, use either of these methods.

-- A plastic flossing tool that makes flossing easier: Child-size flossing tools are available for parents to use to floss their children's teeth.
+A plastic flossing tool makes flossing easier.
+Child-size flossing tools are available for parents to use to floss their children's teeth.
 You can buy them at most drugstores.

-If your gums bleed when you floss, the bleeding should stop as your gums become healthier and tighter next to your teeth.
+If your gums bleed when you floss, the bleeding should stop over time as your gums get healthier and tighter next to your teeth.

-- Eat a balanced diet that includes whole grains, vegetables, and fruits and is low in saturated fat and sodium.
-Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.
+- Eat a balanced diet that includes whole grains, vegetables, and fruits.
+Good nutrition is important to maintaining healthy gums and avoiding tooth decay.

 - Avoid foods that contain a lot of sugar, especially sticky, sweet foods like taffy and raisins.
 The longer sugar stays in contact with your teeth, the more damage the sugar will do.